-- Meet with you to discuss your legal issues and how best to address them
+- Meet with you to discuss your legal issues and how best to address them;

-- Compile personal documentation and prepare affidavits to support your admissibility
+- Compile personal documentation and prepare affidavits to support your admissibility;

-- Apply for a temporary residence permit on your behalf, with supporting evidence
+- Apply for a temporary residence permit on your behalf, with supporting evidence.

-For more information please contact Gerami Law PC to arrange for a consultation with one of our immigration and refugee lawyers.
+For more information, please contact Gerami Law PC to arrange for a consultation with one of our immigration and refugee lawyers.

-If CBSA finds that you cannot or will not support yourself or your dependent family members in Canada, you may be inadmissible.
-Our immigration lawyers can compile evidence to establish that you can financially support yourself, or that you have alternative arrangements for financial support.
+CBSA may find you inadmissible if you cannot or will not support yourself or your dependent family members in Canada.
+Gerami Law PC can compile evidence to establish that you can financially support yourself, or that you have alternative arrangements for financial support.

 NON-COMPLIANCE WITH IMMIGRATION LAW

 There are a number of ways that you can be found inadmissible for failing to comply with Canadian immigration law, including by overstaying your visa, not adhering to the conditions of your visa or permit, or entering Canada without proper documentation.
 Gerami Law PC can help you by obtaining evidence and making legal submissions to establish that you have complied with immigration law and regulations.